alicebartlett/tamponclub/index.md

 layout: home
 title: Home
 ---
-In offices that don't provide free tampons for staff, it's easy to get caught out when you need one.
-Tampon Club is just a bunch of women leaving tampons and sanitary towels in their workplace toilets, so that they're available when required.
-No more walking back to your locker to get out a tampon, no more sneaking one up your sleeve; tampons in the loo when you need one.
+In offices that don't provide free tampons or pads for staff, it's easy to get caught out when you need one.
+Tampon Club is just a group of people leaving tampons and sanitary towels in their workplace toilets, so that they're available when required.
+No more walking back to your desk to get a tampon, no more sneaking one up your sleeve; tampons in the loo when you need one.
 Simple as that.

 ## In the press